js3611/Deep-MRI-Reconstruction/README.rst

 ----

-The paper is also available on arXiv:1703.00555.
+The paper is also available on arXiv: <arxiv.org/pdf/1703.00555.pdf>